fluree/docs.flur.ee/content/db_intro.md

 }
 ```

-## Nested Movie Database Queries

-### Selecting All Actors From A Movie
+### Selecting All Actors From a Movie
 FlureeDB support unlimited recursion in our queries.
-As a graph database, any FlureeDB query can follow a chain of relationships across multiple streams.
+As a graph database, any FlureeDB query can follow a chain of relationships across multiple streams (and back).

 For instance, let's suppose that we want to get all the actors from the movie, "Shawshank Redemption."
 We can select all the attributes from `["movie/title", "Shawshank Redemption"]` using this query: